Alpakash/medieval-warfare/README.md

 A react application where I use Redux to interact with the global state.
 Items can be put in the cart and bought with the users gold.
 After purchase you can see your bought items in your inventory.

+## How to install and run
+    - yarn install
+    - yarn start

 ## :computer: Used Technologies
 - React